So, you’re back from abroad. Now what?

 Fill out a program evaluation.
 Become a study abroad ambassador.

 Want to share your experience with others?
 Submit a program evaluation and share it with us.
 Your comments provide an important resource for prospective study abroad students as they search for a program.

 Consider becoming a Study Abroad Student Ambassador, a peer leader/advisor for all returned students.
 They help lead events, workshops and informal gatherings, as well as help connect returned students.
 Your program may also offer an ambassador program.

 Study Abroad is always willing to work with students who wish to get involved, including tabling, handing out fliers, speaking at info sessions or simply submitting your contact information to be given to prospective students.

-Consider attending the Lessons From Abroad Re-Entry Conference
+Attend the Lessons From Abroad Re-Entry Conference.

 Held annually in New England.
 Conference highlights include:

 - Meeting other recent study abroad returnees from all over New England

 - Hearing from dynamic and motivating keynote speakers

 - Learning how to talk about your newly acquired global skills in a job interview